steaklive/EveryRay-Rendering-Engine/README.md

 - R/T/Y - scale/translate/rotate object in the editor mode

 # Notes
-The framework is NOT API-agnostic and, thus, has been tighly bound to DX11 since the beginning of its development.
-Hopefully, I will be changing that in the future and adding DX12 support for it.
-It will undeniably improve the perfomance in many scenarios.

 You might increase TDR time of your GPU driver (explained here https://docs.substance3d.com/spdoc/gpu-drivers-crash-with-long-computations-128745489.html).

 # External Dependencies